How Domestic Violence Spilled Over Into Albuquerque Terror

 But inside the Syed house, trouble was brewing.

-As early as 2017, police began to be regularly called to respond to reports of Syed’s alleged violence and coercive control over his wife and children.
+As early as 2017, police were regularly called to respond to reports of Syed’s alleged violence and coercive control over his wife and children.
 However, again and again, charges filed against him were dropped by his family members.

 In July 2017, Syed’s daughter Lubna told police she had “ongoing verbal and physical disputes with her very conservative Muslim parents,” according to police records obtained by The Daily Beast.
 Police noted Lubna’s eye was swollen, but she told police she didn’t want to press charges against her father as “it would only make their family dynamic worse.”
 The cops left without making an arrest, instead warning Syed “he cannot physically abuse Lubna or anyone else in the household.”